jamwil/aider-ce/README.md

   * [ ] Add support for partial files and code snippets in model completion messages

 5. **TUI Experience** - [Discussion](https://github.com/dwash96/aider-ce/issues/48)
-  * [ ] Add a full TUI (probably using textual) to have a visual interface competitive with the other coding agent terminal programs
+  * [x] Add a full TUI (probably using textual) to have a visual interface competitive with the other coding agent terminal programs
   * [x] Re-integrate pretty output formatting
-  * [ ] Implement a response area, a prompt area with current auto completion capabilities, and a helper area for management utility commands
+  * [x] Implement a response area, a prompt area with current auto completion capabilities, and a helper area for managing utility commands

 6. **Agent Mode** - [Discussion](https://github.com/dwash96/aider-ce/issues/111)
   * [x] Renaming "navigator mode" to "agent mode" for simplicity